-The endless Global War on Terror has claimed about 7000 American soldiers lives, mainly in Iraq and Afghanistan and have claimed over 500,000 lives of all the peoples involved since the 9/11 attacks in New York.
+The endless Global War on Terror has claimed the lives of about 7,000 American soldiers, mainly in Iraq and Afghanistan, and over 500,000 have died in the War since the 9/11 attacks.
 Arguably one of the most well-known American soldiers to die was Pat Tillman, who gave up a million-dollar NFL career to enlist in the Army.
-He joined the 2nd Battalion, 75th Ranger Regiment and fought in Iraq and Afghanistan and was killed there on April 22, 2004.
+He joined the 2nd Battalion, 75th Ranger Regiment, and fought in Iraq and Afghanistan.
+He was killed there on April 22, 2004.

-Tillman was born in Fremont, California in November 1976.
-He was the oldest of three sons in a very close-knit family.
+Pat Tillman was born in Fremont, California in November 1976.
+He was the oldest of three sons of a very close-knit family.
 Tillman would remark later in his journals from Afghanistan that he drew great strength from his family and close friends.
-He was a standout football player from Leland High School’s State Championship team and parlayed that into the last scholarship offer of the year (1994), from Arizona State University.
+He was a standout football player in Leland High School’s State Championship team and parlayed that into the last scholarship offer of the year (1994), from Arizona State University.

-Tillman was a standout if undersized linebacker at ASU at just 5’11, 202 pounds but he helped them go undefeated and play in the Rose Bowl after the 1996 season.
+Tillman at just 5’11, 202 pounds was a standout, if undersized, linebacker at ASU.
+But he helped the university team go undefeated and play in the Rose Bowl after the 1996 season.
 In 1997, he was Pac-10 Defensive Player of the Year.
-But as much as he excelled on the football field, he was equally as successful in the classroom.
+But as much as he excelled on the football field, he was equally successful in the classroom.
 A marketing major, he graduated in just 3.5 years with a 3.65 GPA.

 He earned three consecutive selections to the Pac-10 All-Academic Football Team, a 1st team Academic All-American honor, as well as the NCAA’s Post-Graduate Scholarship for academic and athletic excellence.
 He also earned a B.S. in Marketing, graduating Summa Cum Laude from ASU’s prestigious W.P.
 Carey School of Business

-The brothers enlisted together and completed basic training together at Ft.
+The brothers enlisted and completed basic training together at Ft.
 Benning, GA in September of 2002.
-They then successfully completed the difficult Ranger Selection and Assessment Program (RASP) and were assigned to the 2nd Ranger Bn. at Ft.
+They then successfully completed the difficult Ranger Indoctrination Program (RIP) and were assigned to the 2nd Ranger Bn. at Ft.
 Lewis, WA.

-The two brothers deployed together on a tour to Iraq in 2003 with the Rangers as part of Operation Iraqi Freedom.
-While in Iraq, Tillman had strong feelings about why the U.S. was there and although he performed admirably, disagreed with the invasion and thought it was illegal.
+The brothers deployed together on a tour to Iraq in 2003 with the Rangers as part of Operation Iraqi Freedom.
+While in Iraq, Tillman had strong feelings about why the U.S. was there, and although he performed admirably, disagreed with the invasion and thought it was illegal.

-After returning from Iraq, the Tillman brothers both attended Ranger School in September of 2003, both graduating on November 28, 2003.
+After returning from Iraq, the Tillman brothers both attended Ranger School in September of 2003 and graduated on November 28, 2003.
 After returning to the 2nd Ranger Bn.
 (Alpha Company, 2nd Plt) they deployed to Afghanistan and were based at FOB Salerno.

-In the last conversation Tillman had with his agent, “he said, “you won’t believe the letter I got from Bill Belichick.”
-In the letter, Belichick, the coach of the New England Patriots, praised him for his courage, his leadership, his willingness to set an example for people in this materialistic society, and he said it was an honor to be in the same league he’d been in.
+In the last conversation Tillman had with his agent, he said, “you won’t believe the letter I got from Bill Belichick.”
+In the letter, Belichick, the coach of the New England Patriots, praised him for his courage, his leadership, his willingness to set an example for people in this materialistic society.
+Belichick said it was an honor to be in the same league Tillman had been in.
 Belichick closed the letter by telling Tillman that if he ever needed a job when he was released by the Army to give him a call.
 That was never to be.

-On April 22, 2004, the Rangers were conducting an operation 40 km southwest of Khost along the Pakistani border when one of the units came under fire, just after the sun was setting.
-In the increasing darkness, Tillman and one element, with an Afghan soldier tried to come to the aid of fellow Rangers who had come under attack.
-As Tillman moved along the ridgeline to support the troops under fire, fellow Rangers, seeing “shadowy figures” on the ridge incorrectly identified them as enemy combatants and opened fire.
+On April 22, 2004, the Rangers were conducting an operation 40 km southwest of Khost along the Pakistani border.
+Then, just after sunset, one of the units came under fire.
+In the falling darkness, Tillman, and one element with an Afghan soldier, tried to come to the aid of fellow Rangers who were coming under attack.
+As Tillman moved along the ridgeline to support the troops under fire, fellow Rangers, seeing “shadowy figures” on the ridge, incorrectly identified them as enemy combatants and opened fire.

-Tillman and an Afghan soldier were killed.
-His Platoon commander and his RTO were wounded.
-It was initially thought to be enemy fire that killed Tillman and the Afghan allied soldier.
-It wasn’t until after Tillman’s burial did the truth emerge that friendly fire was the cause of his death.
+Pat Tillman and the Afghan soldier were killed.
+His platoon commander and his RTO were wounded.
+It was initially thought to be the enemy fire that hit them and it wasn’t until after Tillman’s burial that the truth emerged.

-Army CID conducted an investigation and ruled in 2007 what the Rangers had known soon after the horrible mistake was made.
+Army CID conducted an investigation.
+It ruled in 2007 what the Rangers had known soon after the horrible mistake was made.
 That Tillman had been killed by friendly fire.
 Their report states the facts here:

 …during their movement through the canyon road, Serial 2 [Tillman’s platoon had to split up because of a broken Humvee; the parts were called Serial 1 and 2] was ambushed and became engaged in a running gun battle with enemy combatants.
 Serial 1 [Tillman’s portion of the platoon] had just passed through the same canyon without incident and were approximately one kilometer ahead of Serial 2.
 Upon hearing explosions, gunfire, and sporadic radio communication from Serial 2, Serial 1 dismounted their vehicles and moved on foot, to a more advantageous position to provide overwatch and fire support for Serial 2’s movement out of the ambush.
 Upon exiting the gorge, and despite attempts by Serial 1 to signal a “friendly position”, occupants of the lead vehicle of Serial 2 opened fire on Tillman’s position, where he was fatally shot.